sungsoo-ahn/2025/_posts/2025-04-28-unlearning-pitfalls.md

 ---

-### Issue 1 - Impairment of Emergent Abilities and Reasoning
+### Consequence 1 - Impairment of Emergent Abilities and Reasoning

 Emergent abilities<d-cite key="wei2022emergent"></d-cite> refer to the complex capabilities that arise as a result of scaling large language models (LLMs), such as in-context learning, augmented prompting, and reasoning.
 These abilities are widely regarded as critical characteristics of LLMs, enabling tasks like multi-step reasoning, contextual understanding, and advanced problem-solving.
 However, their vulnerability to unlearning side effects has been largely overlooked in evaluations.